ChrisGrant/beautify-site/beta.md

 ### Connecting your device

 In order to live-style your app you need to make a connection to the web-based beautify designer.
+To do this, you will need to add the **BeautifyStreaming** framework to your project:

+ + Copy the **BeautifyStreaming.framework** into the *Frameworks* group in your project

-To make a connection, first import the following header:
+To make a connection, import the following header:

     #import <BeautifyStreaming/BeautifyStreaming.h>